 Deliciously sweet gluten free protein blueberry muffins are the perfect way to start your day!
 Plus, I have great news for you!
-These healthy protein muffins are refined sugar and dairy-free.
+These fluffy, soft muffins are also refined sugar and dairy-free.
 Talk about a huge win.

 When you think of blueberry muffins, you automatically think of eating them for breakfast.
 This is an excellent idea because they are easy to make, taste scrumptious, and are perfect for grab-and-go.
 However, at my house, we also love them as a snack!
 I will often send them to school with the kids or work with my husband so they can have a mid-day protein boost.